 The link with PYP units within the classrooms is very natural and most grades link with 1 or 2 units that students are inquiring with their classroom teacher.
 These activities deepen the understanding of subjects and give students the opportunity to ask questions and take the important role of action.

 PE units also follow the central idea question and follow the topics of the units.
 Students are involved in developing the focus of the unit and what assessment looks like.
 Peer and self-assessment are used frequently throughout the PE lessons

 The Scope and Sequence for Physical Education across the Junior school are split into 2 different sections, the younger and older students, this offers students an exciting and varied learning experience that builds on previous years knowledge and skills.

 Every year there is an opportunity for students in Grades 2 to 5 to show leadership skills in joining the sports council.
-The Sports Council are students made up from Grades 2 - 5 we have a minimum of 2 per grade which are at least 1 from each grade.
+Students are in Grades 2 - 5, with a minimum of 2 per grade.
 To be part of the sports council you are voted in by your peers at the beginning of the year.
-We meet weekly altogether during snack recess to discuss ideas on how to improve the active opportunities for students at the junior school.
+We meet weekly during snack recess to discuss ideas on how to improve the active opportunities for students at the JS.
 A variety of leadership skills are regularly used and action is our priority!
 Communication skills are developed constantly during meetings and when promoting initiatives to the school community.
 Giving the students an opportunity to have their passions and ideas heard and seeing them come to fruition is our goal!